BlokasLabs/pimidi-docs/docs/pimidipy-patchbox-module.md

 Our [Patchbox OS](https://blokas.io/patchbox-os/){target=_blank} is built around the concept of [modules](https://blokas.io/patchbox-os/docs/modules/){target=_blank}.
 They effortlessly make your setup do interesting things.
 One of those things is processing and controlling MIDI data with Python.
 For that purpose, we've developed the [`pimidipy`](pimidipy.md) Python library.
 This Patchbox module makes running the scripts automatically as smooth as possible.

-## Installing & Activating The pimidipy Module
+## Installing & Activating the pimidipy Module

 Installing or activating the module is very straightforward, simply run `patchbox`, navigate to `module` and select `pimidipy`.